Road Safety Week – speed down, save lives

 - A campaign to lower the speed limit on built-up roads to 20mph.

-- Support driving at a speed that you can safely stop.
+- Support driving at a speed that you can stop safely.

 Everyone can get involved in road safety week and support the great work done by Brake.
 You can simply go to the Brake website and take the Brake pledge to become a better driver.
 Or you can get involved by raising awareness through activities in your workplace or organisation.
 You can raise awareness about any road safety subject you wish, it does not have to be centred on the 2017 theme.